 *

 the production is about 118.4 million tonnes and productivity being 2705 t/ha.
 (Sharanappa et al., 2017 and Anonymous 2021).
-About 90 per cent of the rice produced in India is consumed within the country.
-(Balasubramamiam and Kumar, 2019).
-Rice grains are rich in (per 100 g dry weight) Nutrients like Protein (8.1 2 g), Fat (0.8 g), Carbohydrates (91 g), Minerals like Calcium (32 mg), Magnesium (28 mg), Sodium (6 mg), Vitamins Like Thiamin (B1) (0.08 mg), Niacin (B3) (1.82 mg) and Fats (0.60 g).
-(Singh and Singh, 2017).
+About 90 per cent of the rice produced in India is consumed within the country (Balasubramamiam and Kumar, 2019).
+Rice grains are rich in (per 100 g dry weight) Nutrients like Protein (8.1 2 g), Fat (0.8 g), Carbohydrates (91 g), Minerals like Calcium (32 mg), Magnesium (28 mg), Sodium (6 mg), Vitamins Like Thiamin (B1) (0.08 mg), Niacin (B3) (1.82 mg) and Fats (0.60 g) (Singh and Singh, 2017).
 About 300 species of insects have been reported to attack rice crop in India, out of which 20 have been found to be the major pests.
 Among the insect pests, yellow stem borer, brown plant hopper, green leafhopper, ear head bug, leaf folder and case worm.
-The average yield loss in rice have been accounted for 30% loss in stem borers, while plant hoppers 20%, gall midge 15%, leaf folder 10% and other pests 25% respectively.
-(Parasappa, 2017).
+The average yield loss in rice have been accounted for 30% loss in stem borers, while plant hoppers 20%, gall midge 15%, leaf folder 10% and other pests 25%, respectively (Parasappa, 2017).

-Among the insect pests, yellow stem borer, Scirpophaga incertulas (Walker) and leaf folder, Cnaphalocrocis medinalis Guenee are the most important and devastating insect pest of rice ecosystem and causing yield losses up to 20-70% every year (Sharma et al., 2018, Reddy et al.; 2023 and Bhagat et al., 2022).
+Among the insect-pests, yellow stem borer, Scirpophaga incertulas (Walker) and leaf folder, Cnaphalocrocis medinalis Guenee are the most important and devastating insect-pest of rice ecosystem and causing yield losses up to 20-70% every year (Sharma et al., 2018, Reddy et al.; 2023 and Bhagat et al., 2022).
 The stem borer larvae bore into the stem and destroy the growing tips by feeding the internal contents.
 This in turn disrupts the flow of water and nourishment to the plant, thereby causing dead heart during vegetative stage.
 When the infestation occurs at the flowering stage, the ear heads become chaffy (Omprakash et al., 2017).
 The leaf folder larvae web the leaves vertically or horizontally and feed internally resulting in white patches (Reddy et al., 2023).
 Owing to their internal feeding nature, management of yellow stem borer and leaf folder has become challenging, leading to the use of only chemical control as a most preferred management strategy.
 Hence it is imperative to conduct field evaluation of newer compounds with novel mode of action.

 Chlorantraniliprole, 3-bromo-N-[4-chloro-2-methyl-6-[(methylamino)carbonyl]phenyl]-1-(3-chloro-2-pyridinyl)-1H-pyrazole-5-carboxamide is an anthranilic diamide insecticide with a novel mode of action called ‘Ryanodine muscle contraction’ is found effective against several lepidopteran as well as coleopteran, dipteran, and hemipteran pests.
 It has very low toxicity for mammals (both acute and chronic), high intrinsic activity on target pests, strong ovilarvicidal and larvicidal properties, long lasting crop protection and no cross-resistance to any existing insecticide.
-Chlorantriniliprole has excellent profile of safety to beneficial arthropods, pollinators, honey bees and non-target organisms such as earthworms and soil microorganisms (Dinter et al., 2008).
-The remarkably favourable toxicity profile of chlorantriniliprole, combined with low use rates, provides large margins of safety for consumers and agricultural workers (Sharma et al., 2013).
+Chlorantraniliprole has excellent profile of safety to beneficial arthropods, pollinators, honey bees and non-target organisms such as earthworms and soil microorganisms (Dinter et al., 2008).
+The remarkably favourable toxicity profile of chlorantraniliprole, combined with low use rates, provides large margins of safety for consumers and agricultural workers (Sharma et al., 2013).
 With this background, a study has been carried out to assess the bio-efficacy of chlorantraniliprole 5DT at various doses in comparison to other chemicals for management of yellow stem borer and leaf folder in rice.

 MATERIALS AND METHODS